Managing the banking business of the kings of capitalism

-Corporate banking is the umbrella term applied to the various banking services offered to large companies – those worth $25m and above.
-This may sound simple, but it most definitely is not.
+Corporate banking, usually called commercial banking in the US, is the broad term applied to the various banking services offered to large and small to medium-sized (SME) companies.
+This may sound simple, but it’s definitely not.

-A single bank can, for example, arrange a loan for a company, which is relatively straightforward.
-On the other hand, they could also be involved in a more complicated syndicated loan, where several banks combine to provide the funds for a loan.
+For example, a single bank can arrange a loan for a company, which is relatively straightforward.
+On the other hand, banks could be involved in a more complicated syndicated loan, where several banks combine to provide the funds for a loan.

-Corporate banking services also include cash management – collecting and managing a company’s cash to ensure its financial stability – managing changes in foreign exchange rates, or offering treasury solutions.
+Corporate banking services also include cash management – collecting and managing a company’s cash to ensure its financial stability, managing changes in foreign exchange rates, or offering treasury solutions.
+They also provide similar services to those offered to members of the public – the issuance of cheques and bank drafts, or overdrafts, for example.

 Roles and career paths